-Marine Corps slogan recognition will always beat any branch and some national brands (there are studies on this), but Air Force advertising has been like the Cleveland Browns trying to find a quarterback – they were on to something early on, but after a while, it got confusing.
+Marine Corps slogan recognition will always beat any branch (and even some national brands… there are studies on this), but Air Force advertising has been like the Cleveland Browns trying to find a quarterback – they were on to something early, but after a while, it got confusing.

 Here’s WATM’s list of Air Force slogans ranked from the best ideas to the worst:

 Easily the best slogan the Air Force ever used.
 Aim High is so good, the Air Force had to bring it back.
 It’s fast, snappy, memorable, and says all you need to know: we think we’re the best branch, so why try to join the Army or Navy?
 I don’t know why they changed it and they probably couldn’t tell you either but whatever they changed it to had to be the Merrill McPeak uniform of Air Force slogan.

 2. “Uno Ab Alto (One From on High)”

 This sounds less like Airmen and more like Gandalf the Gray.
 Or a Harry Potter spell.
 Looking for that badass Latin quote will get you into trouble, Air Force.
 I can’t fault them too much because this was before Aim High.
 Uno Ab Alto gets #2 because it’s a classier way of saying “Death From Above” (Mors Ab Alto) which I think is a far better recruiting slogan for the Drone Age.
 If you want to attract more drone pilots, just say what you mean.